 Dry eye disease affects approximately 20 million Americans.
 Unfortunately, many of them remain undiagnosed.
-It can be tricky even for a seasoned professional to make the correct diagnosis, which is one of the reasons why we opened the Dry Eye Center of Excellence in the Fall of 2010 at Cool Springs EyeCare and Donelson EyeCare.
-This "clinic within a clinic specializes in addressing dry eye and the conditions that cause it.
-Dry eye can be difficult to diagnose for a variety of reasons.
+It can be tricky even for a seasoned professional to make the correct diagnosis, which is one of the reasons why we have opened the Dry Eye Center of Excellence at Cool Springs EyeCare and Donelson EyeCare.

 Do I have dry eye?